pulumi/docs/reference/pkg/nodejs/@pulumi/aws/lambda/index.md

 ```

 The largest number of records that Lambda will retrieve from your event source at the time of invocation.
-Defaults to `100`.
+Defaults to `100` for DynamoDB and Kinesis, `10` for SQS.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/lambda/eventSourceMapping.ts#L181">property enabled</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/lambda/eventSourceMapping.ts#L178">property enabled</a>
 </h3>

 ```typescript